rage/java-programming-fall-19/data/part-6/1-objects-within-objects.md

 Voit kokeilla luokkaasi seuraavalla koodilla: -->

-A deque is a data structure that you can add to and take from.
+A stack is a data structure that you can add to and take from.
 Always to the top of it or from the top.

-<h2> Adding to the Deque and Checking Emptiness </h2>
+<h2> Adding to the Stack and Checking Emptiness </h2>

-Create a `Deque` class that has a list of strings as an instance variable.
+Create a `Stack` class that has a list of strings as an instance variable.
 Add the following methods to the class:

-- `public boolean isEmpty()` - returns a `boolean`-type value (true or false) that tells whether or not the deque is empty.
+- `public boolean isEmpty()` - returns a `boolean`-type value (true or false) that tells whether or not the stack is empty.

-- `public void add(String value)` - Adds the value given as a parameter to the top of the deque.
+- `public void add(String value)` - Adds the value given as a parameter to the top of the stack.

-- `public ArrayList<String> values()` - returns the values ​​contained in the deque as a list.
+- `public ArrayList<String> values()` - returns the values ​​contained in the stack as a list.

 You can test your class with the following code: